backstitch/api/source/includes/_v2_endpoints.md

 # API 2.0 Endpoints

-The backstitch API 2.0 includes the ability to build and manage topic pages from a RESTful interface along with a more consistent endpoint schema for consuming content from topics.
+The backstitch API 2.0 includes the ability to build and manage topic pages from a RESTful interface along with a more consistent endpoint schema for working with topics.

-All API 2.0 requests use the base url of `https://api.backstit.ch/v2` and authenticate by passing the topic's token as a url parameter and the organization's key as a query parameter.
+All API 2.0 requests use the base url of `https://api.backstit.ch/v2` and most authenticate by passing the topic's token as a url parameter and the organization's key as a query parameter.

 <aside class="success">
   It is recommended to use API 2.0 as it will be the version to receive incremental updates.